jkkitakita/circleci-danger/README.md

   version: 2
   danger:
     jobs:
-      - danger:
+      - danger
       # When you use contexts
-          context: danger

-  # Execute periodically to update PR status
-  # HACK: If create or modify of PR can be trigger it may be deleted
-  scheduled-workflow:
-    triggers:
-      - schedule:
-          cron: "0 18 * * *"
-          filters:
-            branches:
-              ignore:
-                - master
-    jobs:
-      - danger:
+      # - danger:
-          # When you use contexts
-          context: danger
+      #     context: danger
 ```